 - No external python dependencies

-- Arbitrary lightning network graphs with a number of nodes ~10 (depends on your resources)
+- Arbitrary lightning network graphs with up to number of nodes on the order of 10 (depends on your resources)

 - LND support